asdf-community/asdf-cmake/README.md

 - `ASDF_CMAKE_FORCE_SOURCE_INSTALL`: Set to `1` to force a source-based installation instead of using a pre-compiled binary, even if a binary release is available.
 - `QTBINDIR`: Set to your Qt installation to build `cmake-gui`, if CMake is being built from source.

+# Acknowledgements

+The plugin is based on work in [srivathsanmurali/asdf-cmake](https://github.com/srivathsanmurali/asdf-cmake).
+Many thanks to the original authors of that project.

 # Contributing

 Contributions of any kind welcome!
 See the [contributing guide](contributing.md).